 We both believe very strongly that what you eat is as important as what physical exercise you do and neither of us would change our eating choices.

 A life-long exercise and fitness enthusiast, I train each and every day.
-I use a combination of both linear and non-linear movements in everything that I personally do, except for my outdoor hill running, and in everything I teach.
-My regime is underpinned by two absolutely crucial elements: (i) cardio training, and, (ii) movement combinations including Pilates, Strala Yoga and Sports Yoga, which I regard as the absolute staples of all fitness and health training!
+I use a combination of both linear and non-linear movements in everything that I personally do, and in everything I teach.
+My regime is underpinned by two absolutely crucial elements: (i) cardio training, and, (ii) Functional Movement combinations, including Pilates, flow yoga variations, and Sports Yoga, which I regard as the absolute staples of all fitness and health training!

-My main cardio exercise passions are highly intensive indoor aerobic dance and functional interval training to music and outdoor hill running.
-My indoor cardio involves using Reebok Steps and small hand weights, plus performing mountain climbers, jump squats or lunges, leg kicks, and many, many aerobic dance and Functional Movements which I have learned and practised over the years.
-I do this at vigorous to athletic cardio intensity two times per week for sixty minutes per session.
-I also do two outdoor hill runs each week.
+My main cardio exercise passion is highly intensive indoor aerobic dance and functional interval training to music.
+My indoor cardio involves using Reebok Steps and small hand weights, plus performing mountain climbers, jump squats or lunges, leg kicks, and many, many aerobic dance and Functional Movements which I have learned and practised over many decades.
+I do this at vigorous to athletic cardio intensity for 60 minutes four times per week.

-My combined Pilates, Strala Yoga and Sports Yoga training is for a minimum of 40 minutes every day.
+My combined Functional Movement (mainly Pilates, flow yoga and Sports Yoga training) is for a minimum of 40 minutes every day.

 My choice of exercises and sequences are not the same each day.
-There is a core of Pilates exercises, Sports Yoga and other sequences that I always do, but others are determined by how my body feels on that particular day - where do I feel the tightest!
+There is a core of Pilates exercises, Sports Yoga and other Functional Movement sequences that I always do, but others are determined by how my body feels on that particular day - where do I feel the tightest!
 No matter what I choose to do each day, my session sets me up mentally and physically for the rest of the day.

 Additionally, for upper body strength, several times per week I do brief climbing and strengthening exercises, and the occasional pole dance trick, on our dance and fitness pole at home.